 Sometimes when playing Minecraft, you may experience a low FPS (frames per second) or frame rate.
-This may be caused due to some background running applications or simply not having a strong enough computer to run the game smoothly at your current settings.
+This may be due to applications running in the background or simply not having enough processing power to run the game smoothly at your current settings.

-Here are some tips to optimize game performance in both Java and Bedrock versions of the game.
+Here are some tips to optimize game performance in Minecraft.

 - Turn off fancy leaves